3 Qualities of a Good CFO (with Tips from Finance Experts)

 If you’d like to take a deeper look into five ways you can supercharge your role as a strategic finance leader, check out the full webinar with Joe and Peter Nesbitt, Vice President of Finance at Teampay, over at CFO Dive.

-In the meantime, let’s dive into some of the foundational elements that make the difference between CFO as financial task master and CFO as central strategic leader.
+In the meantime, let’s dive into some of the foundational elements that make the difference between CFO as financial taskmaster and CFO as central strategic leader.

-You Consider Your Colleagues Your Customers
+1. They Consider Their Colleagues Customers

 To become the connective tissue of your organization, the first step is to reframe your role.
 Sales, marketing, and product aren’t just departments you keep in line with budget plans.
 The members of those teams are your internal customers.
 Your job is to enable them to make better business decisions using the data at your fingertips.